TINA RIVERS RYAN

 Historian

-Dr. Ryan's research has appeared in academic journals (such as Art Journal and Framework: The Journal of Cinema and Media), as well as in anthologies from university presses.
-In recent years, she has given invited lectures at schools including New York University, the Rhode Island School of Design, and the University of St. Andrews.
-She also has presented her work at conferences from Los Angeles to Toronto to Karlsruhe.
-In 2020, she joined the Editorial Board of Media-N, the Journal of the New Media Caucus.
+Dr. Ryan's writing has appeared in academic journals (such as Art Journal and Framework: The Journal of Cinema and Media), as well as in anthologies from university presses.
+She also has presented her work at conferences from Los Angeles to Karlsruhe.
+From 2020 to 2024 she served on the Editorial Board of Media-N, the Journal of the New Media Caucus.
 Her current book project, “McLuhan’s Bulbs: Light Art and the Dawn of New Media,” examines the light art of the 1960s as a fulcrum between the discourses of “medium" and “media” in postwar art.
-Generally, her research foregrounds the relationship between technology and the body, informed by her own experience of disability.
+Her research generally foregrounds the relationship between technology and the body, informed by her own experience of disability.

 • Home